Daxes11/Udacity_DevOpsCapstone/README.md

 green
 ```

 Depending on the selected branch only parts of the Jenkins pipeline are running.
-As for example for the green pipeline:
+For example for the green pipeline:

 ![Green Pipeline](./screenshots/greenpipeline.PNG)

+This makes it easy to switch between the deployments using a blue/green branch commit.